-Cache coherency among multiple L1 caches of the Cortex-A9 processors is enforced when the Cortex-A9 processors are operating in Symmetric Multi-Processing (SMP) mode.
+Cache coherency among L1 data caches of the Cortex-A9 processors in the cluster is maintained when the Cortex-A9 processors are operating in Symmetric Multi-Processing (SMP) mode.
 This mode is controlled by the SMP bit of the Auxiliary Control Register.

-To be kept coherent, the memory must be marked as Normal memory, with the following attributes:
+To be kept coherent, the memory must be marked as Write-Back, Shareable, Normal memory.